Vegan cream cheese frosting that’s so ultra rich and smooth, you won’t believe it’s made with whole food ingredients and no dairy!

 - Make sure you refrigerate this, or even freeze it a bit to get it nice and firm.

-- I like to use a spoon and simple drop a spoonful on the top of the cupcake and use the back of the spoon to smooth out.
+- I like to use a spoon and simply drop a spoonful on the top of the cupcake and use the back of the spoon to smooth it out.